bertholdm/TextDiff/README.md

 --------------
 This plugin shows the differences between two selected book formatss.
 The formats are first converted to text format (even if the source format is already text) with Calibre's convert utility (https://manual.calibre-ebook.com/generated/en/ebook-convert.html).
+If the conversion fails, the format has no text content (as scanned PDF files) or Calibre cannot find an appropriate conversion tool (as Microsoft wordconv).
 Then the text files obtained this way are read into memory and possibly edited (removing blank lines and other changes as described under "Planned Features".
 Then the compare is done with Python's DiffLib (https://docs.python.org/3/library/difflib.html).
 The ratio gives a measure for the similarity of the two texts.
 1.0 means the texts are identical, A value near 0.0 means, that the texts are complete different.